EduMIPS64/edumips64/docs/design/web-ui-roadmap.md

 8. Settings UI (necessary for `S.*`)
 9. Code editor with syntax highlighting (e.g., ACE or Monaco)
 10. Localization
+11. Show binary/decimal/hex values of all numbers in the UI.

 ### Settings
 1. Enabling / disabling forwarding